aghavidel/bsc-projects/q-learning/wiki/impl.md

 The whole point of our learning process is estimating *Q*, so keep that in mind.
 From now on we refer to this table as the ***quality*** table.

-With that said, the whole process for learning *Q* is still a bit too hazy, when we start the process, we know literary nothing about the emulator, so no action really seems better than the other.
+With that said, the whole process for learning *Q* is still a bit too hazy, when we start the process, we know literally nothing about the emulator, so no action really seems better than the other.
 Plus if our goal is to maximize the rewards, we need to make sure that we traverse to deepest layers of the graph, since the highes rewards could be in there afterall.

 So, why not *pick random actions until we learn something*?